wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

     extracellular potentials in NEURON (i.e., the Cartesian coordinates of the midpoint for each compartment (i.e., section or segment) along the length of the fiber).
 Required.

-      - `“plot”`: The value (Boolean) tells the program to plot the fiber (x,y)-coordinates for the user to inspect.
-Whether the figure pops up or is saved is controlled by the `"plot_folder"` parameter.
-Required.

       - `“mode”`: The value (String) is the “FiberGeometry” mode that tells the program which fiber geometries to simulate in NEURON ([S21](S21-Implementation-of-NEURON-fiber-models) and [S32](S32-NEURON-Wrapper.hoc) Text).
 Required.